patrickoconnor-wf/CSE434Project1/README.md

 text.txt|128
 text2.txt|256```

  Above we can see the action, hostname, and IP Address delimited by a `|`.
 On the next line we have the message which in this case is the name of the files that this client is offering as well as their size in bytes.
+We decided to create a Packet class because it would allow us to very easily parse data from the message that we received.
+Possibly two of the most important function in this class is the serialize and deserialize functions.
+The serialize function will take a packet and return a Stringified version of it to be sent over the socket and the deserialize function will take a String and turn it into a new Packet.

  What we completed
  =================